szokebarnabas/customerapp/README.md

 Customer register
 =================

-The purpose of this app is to integrate AngularJS and Spring MVC via RESTful Web Service.
+The purpose of this app is to integrate AngularJS and Spring MVC via RESTful Web Service and to learn the technologies listed below.

 Technologies: